YasolQIPSolver/yasol.github.io/docs/QMips.md

 \end{pmatrix}
 \end{align}

 The optimal solution of this instance is -1 with principal variation (1,1,0,0).
-In order to solve this instance with our solver, a universal constraint must be explicitly named in the QLP file using the keyword UNCERTAINTY SUBJECT TO [Download instance].
+In order to solve this instance with our solver, a universal constraint must be explicitly named in the QLP file using the keyword UNCERTAINTY SUBJECT TO [<a href="http://tm-server-2.wiwi.uni-siegen.de/t3-q-mip/fileadmin/downloads/instances/Example_QIPID_Instance_01.qlp" target="_blank">Download instance</a>].

 MINIMIZE <br>
 x1 -2x2 +2x3 +x4 <br>